AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

 Adobe Journey Optimizer B2B Edition currently integrates with third-party providers who offer text messaging services independently.
 Supported providers for text messaging are Sinch, Twilio, and Infobip.

-Prior to SMS channel configuration in Adobe Journey Optimizer B2B edition, you must create an account with one of these providers to get your API Token and Service ID, which you need to configure the connection between Adobe Journey Optimizer B2B Edition and the applicable provider.
+Before you configure an SMS channel in Adobe Journey Optimizer B2B Edition, you must create an account with one of these providers to get your API Token and Service ID.
+These credentials are required to configure the connection between Adobe Journey Optimizer B2B Edition and the applicable provider.

 >[!IMPORTANT]
 >